Kurt Barlow: 2004 miniseries

-2023 film
+2024 film

-In the 2023 film adaptation, Barlow is portrayed by Alexander Ward.
+In the 2024 film adaptation, Barlow was portrayed by Alexander Ward.
+Barlow's appearance is similar to the 1979 miniseries.

 Straker

 Richard Throckett Straker is Barlow's "familiar" or human thrall.
 All of Barlow's business concerns are enacted by him.
 He buys the Marsten house and prepares the way for his master.
 After Mark Petrie wounds Straker during his escape from the Marsten house, Straker is drained of his blood by Barlow who is unable to resist feeding on his servant's freshly spilled blood.
 Barlow is furious at this turn of events, as he considers Straker the best servant he ever possessed.

 In Salem's Lot (1979), Straker was the main antagonist and a more prominent villain than Barlow, unlike the novel, and was alive until the climax of the miniseries.
 Though seemingly human, this version of Straker turns out to be something more with incredible strength, and it is implied he possesses some kind of supernatural power; he manages to summon a fast wind as he abducts Ralphie Glick in the woods and easily manages to lift Dr. Bill Norton off the ground by himself with little effort, as he impales him on a wall filled with animal horns.
 He was, however, still mortal and was shot and killed by Ben Mears on the stairs of the Marsten house, though he took several bullets to the abdomen and continued to move until finally succumbing to his wounds.
 Straker was English in this version (as played by James Mason) and came from London.
 His name, according to Constable Gillespie, was actually Richard K. Straker, though it remains unknown what the middle initial stood for.

 In the BBC radio adaptation, Straker was played by John Moffatt.

 In Salem's Lot (2004), Straker's name is once again changed, this time into Richard Thomas Straker.
 He was portrayed by Donald Sutherland.
 Although he again has more screen time than Barlow in this version, his role is somewhat reduced from that of the original miniseries.
 He is also never actually seen in any of the same scenes with Barlow.
 In this version, he is killed as in the novel and left hanging upside down from the rafters of the Marsten house, drained of his blood by Barlow.

+Straker was played by Pilou Asbæk in the 2024 film adaptation.